webprofusion/certify-docs/docs/backgroundservice.md

 ```bat
 netsh http add iplisten ipaddress=127.0.0.1
 ```
+You should monitor other effects on other services when changing the IP listen configuration.
+We have seen one report of Exchange/Outlook slowing down when the 0.0.0.0 address iplisten is enabled.

 By default the windows http service is typically enabled but if you receive the error 'Operation is not supported on this platform' in `service.exceptions.log` then try checking the status of the windows http service.
 To do so, run the following from an elevated command prompt (using Run As Administrator):